smith-chem-wisc/StefanPaper/CalibrationPaper.md

 # Results

-We start the section by providing general results that
+We start the section by providing general results that speak to the efficacy of the calibration, and in the following section we show the significant improvements in PTM discovery.

 ## Calibration Quality